- Nix 88.8%

 Installation and Booting

-A system.topLevel attribute is provided within the option tree that roughly corresponds to NixOS
+A system.build.toplevel attribute is provided within the option tree that roughly corresponds to NixOS and contains a bootspec file that is compatible with NixOS tooling.

 Timeline